Waterparks in the Pacific Northwest (The Master List!)

 Silver Mountain Resort – Kellogg Idaho

 This is a hotel with a year round indoor waterpark (similar to how Great wolf Lodge works).
 This waterpark entrance is only for guests of the resort, and your admission is included in the price of the room, so it is nice to not have to pay extra for it.
+It has lots of fun for the entire family, and there is much more to do in the area too (like take a gondola ride to the top of the mountain, explore gold mines and more).
 You can read Jens review from her recent family trip here.

 Raptor Reef Waterpark – Hayden Idaho